-Insist your dealer/mechanic/technician send your dirty clogged or leaking direct fuel injectors to us for cleaning before they attempt to replace them with expensive new ones.
+Insist your dealer/mechanic/technician send your dirty clogged or leaking direct fuel injectors to Injector RX for cleaning.
+New direct injectors are expensive.
 If the injector does not perform up to spec or we can not clean them, we will not charge you for the time spent on that injector.
 You will only be be responsible for return shipping.

 Why flow testing direct injectors at 72.5 psi or 5 Bar

 Many customers want to know why we do not test direct injectors at operating pressure.